flaubert-dev/really-simple-theme/README.md

 **Is Really Simple Theme compatible with AMP?**
 - Yes.
 Really Simple Theme is 100% AMP compatible.

+**When will this theme fully support multiple devices including Tablets?**
+- This theme was developed by me and has no company involved or sponsoring it, it might take a little more time.
+However, the goal is to update gradually and add support for various devices including the Tablet.

 ## For Theme Users

 ![Go to Customize](./img-for-readme/appearance-customize.png)